 Assuming that #4 is correct, could you please dumb it down a few notches and tell us how to make steel rust?
 Is it acid?
 Is it alkali?
 What is the cheapest and most commonly available chemical to accelerate the rusting process?
 Table salt?
 Vinegar?
 Pool acid (muriatic?)?
 Some SAFE combination?
 What do you recommend on large projects (300' of "wrought iron fence)?
 Architectural elements?
 Again, assuming that I am just ignorant, metal which I DON'T want to rust does so for free, why should it be expensive to help the process along?
 I understand that time is money but it shouldn't take twice the national debt of Bolivia to make steel rust.
 Or is the answer #1 you really don't know?

 - Phoenix, Arizona

-Salt and/or vinegar are safe for people but quite corrosive to iron.
+Salt plus vinegar is safe for people but quite corrosive to iron.
 It should work for your situation.
 Good luck!